openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 1. Ensure that both the `_claim_names` and `_claim_sources` are present in the response
 2. Ensure that there is a `verified_claims` element present in the `_claim_names` member of the response
 3. Ensure that the `verified_claims` element contains a value that is one of the following:
-    a. a string that exists as a key name in the `claim_sources` element of the response.
+    a. a string that exists as a key name in the `_claim_sources` element of the response.
-    b. a JSON array containing members that all exist as a key names in the `claim_sources` element of the response.
+    b. a JSON array containing members that all exist as a key names in the `_claim_sources` element of the response.
-    c. a JSON object containing elements that all exist as key names in the `claim_sources` element of the response and each element is formatted with the syntax as defined for requesting verified_claims.
+    c. a JSON object containing elements that all exist as key names in the `_claim_sources` element of the response and each element is formatted with the syntax as defined for requesting verified_claims.
 4. Ensure that the `_claim_sources` element is a JSON structured object that has one or more sub-elements
 5. Ensure that the sub-elements of the `_claim_sources` element have matching values in the `claim_names` element of the response

-When `verified_claims` are delivered as distributed claims, i.e. when a sub-element of the `_claim_sources` contains the `endpoint` claim, clients MUST also:
+When `verified_claims` are delivered as distributed claims, i.e., when a sub-element of the `_claim_sources` contains the `endpoint` claim, clients MUST also:

 1. Retrieve the distributed claims object from the `endpoint` element defined in any distributed `_claim_sources`.
 2. Ensure that the object returned from the `endpoint` is a JWT as per [@RFC7519].
-3. **ENFORCE HTTPS SCHEME?**

-When `verified_claims` are delivered as aggregated claims, i.e. when a sub-element of the `_claim_sources` contains the `JWT` claim, clients MUST also:
+When `verified_claims` are delivered as aggregated claims, i.e., when a sub-element of the `_claim_sources` contains the `JWT` claim, clients MUST also:

 1. Ensure that the value in the `JWT` claim is a valid JWT as per [@RFC7519].

 Once the JWT has been delivered either via distributed or aggregated mechanism the client MUST:

 1. Verify the signature of the returned JWT.
-2. Ensure that the JWT includes the required elements: `typ`, `iss`, `sub` `verified_claims` and that their values are not null or empty.
+2. Ensure that the JWT includes the required elements `typ`, `iss`, `sub`, and `verified_claims`; and that their values are not null or empty.
-3. Ensure that the JWT does not contain either an `exp` claim, or an `aud` claim.
+3. Ensure that the JWT does not contain either an `exp` claim or an `aud` claim.
 4. Ensure that the value of the `typ` header parameter in the JWT is `provided-claims+jwt`.

 # Requesting Verified Claims